-The Indigenous Expenditure Report presents information on the reliability of estimates for all published expenditure categories by providing a qualitative assessment of the:
+The reliability of estimates for all published expenditure categories has been examined in relation to:

-- 1. appropriateness of each service use measure how well the service use measure for each expenditure category represents the link between service use and cost.
+- 6. appropriateness of each service use measure how well the service use measure for each expenditure category represents the link between service use and cost.
 The assessment of the appropriateness of service use measures was based on the strength of the link between the service use measure and the service costs.
-That is, whether the measure of service use provides a good proxy for the distribution of costs (expenditure) among service users (in particular, Aboriginal and Torres Strait Islander users). - 2. quality of the service use measure data source does the data source provide good quality estimates of the service use measure, including Indigenous identification.
-The assessment of source data was based on the data quality statements prepared under the ABS Data Quality Framework described above (appendix D).
+That is, whether the measure of service use provides a good proxy for the distribution of costs (expenditure) among service users (in particular, Aboriginal and Torres Strait Islander users). - 7. quality of the service use measure data source does the data source provide good quality estimates of the service use measure, including Indigenous identification.